TACC/coe-332-sp22/docs/unit09/deployment.rst

 * Name and organize YAML files for test and prod deployments of a software system
 * Sync files between two remote copies of a Git repository
 * Version code following semantic versioning specification
+* Attach a NodePort service to an API deployment
 * Deploy production and test copies of software system in Kubernetes